v0Ch/vfk-001/README.md

 - 34mm ball from Aliexpress
 - 3 zrO2 ball static bearing

+Cluster modifications file:
-Mofifed cluster in file - cluster tb.stl
+- Mofifed cluster in file - cluster tb.stl
-Trackball module bottom - cluster bottom tb.stl
+- Trackball module bottom - cluster bottom tb.stl
-Full model with trackball cluseter - vfk-001 trackball 3360.step
+- Full model with trackball cluseter - vfk-001 trackball 3360.step

 ## 3D Print
 I used pet-g filament for printing and PrusaSlicer 2.5.
 I believe that it is necessary to use 3D glue to increase the adhesion of the printed table.
 I tried to make the keyboard as small as possible.
 Perhaps another filament will not be able to give the desired stiffness.
 It took me a while to print the arch and the bottom beautifully.
 Several models ended up in the trash can.
 I will attach a screenshot of the location of difficult to print models.